junckerlab/ctc-sop/README.md

 - 2% BSA in PBS (4C)
 - PBS 1X
 - 0.05% pluronic in PBS
+- 4% PFA for fixation

+#### For Permeabilization and Blocking ####
+- 0.2% Triton-X (filtered, store 4C)
+- Blocking buffer (filtered, store 4C):
+  - 0.1% Tween-20, 1% BSA, in PBS
+  - _for 250 ml: 2.5 g BSA + 250 ul Tween + 250 ml PBS_

 # CTC CAPTURE BY GRAVITY FILTRATION #

 *All solutions should be filtered/prepared using filtered PBS in order to reduce dust on the filters.
 Wash the cartridges and o-rings with DW before use.*

+### Variations ###

+- The backrinse step can be substituted with a forward rinse of 5 ml x2 PBS.
+This decreases the chances of losing small CTCs during the rinse at the cost of lowered purity (more WBCs).

 ## Coat Filters in BSA ##